Last updated November 2017.

 The stamps were also often affixed to 78 records, and some early LPs and 45s (or their sleeves).

 In all this, the US was a notable exception.
 US records don't normally bear the stamps except for some examples of speciality labels (United, Standard Disk) pressed around 1910 by Columbia, which bear small 2c or 4c stamps.

 However, in 1918 it appears that some serious attempt was made to use stamps to show the payment of copyrights (royalties) for lyrics on Piano Word-Rolls.
-This was a private commercial action by the Music Publishers' Protective Association.
+This was a private commercial action by the Consolidated Music Corporation - a collective of New York music publishers.
 The mechanical copyright of 2 cents was also applied but no stamp was used, the 2c being included in the stamp value.